Fl0W97/ci-p3-stock-analyst/README.md

 2. For the "What data will you be accessing?" question, select Application Data
 3. For the "Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?" question, select No, I'm not using them
 4. Click Next
-5. Enter a Service Account name, you can call it anything you like - I will call mine "LoveSandwiches" - then click Create
+5. Enter a Service Account name, you can call it anything you like - then click Create
 6. In the Role Dropdown box choose Basic > Editor then press Continue
 7. These options can be left blank, click Done
 8. On the next page, click on the Service Account that has been created